Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

 **Cancellations**

 - ![Search](../../Assets/Icons/Search.png "[Search]") (Search)
-    Click this button to display the search bar and search for an error.
+    Click this button to display the search bar and search for a cancellation.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-    Click this button to update the list of errors.
+    Click this button to update the list of cancellations.

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
     Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.